GeneralMills/pytrends/README.md

 * Requires a google account to use.
 * Requires fake-useragent python library (installed automatically with pip)

+**Caveats**
+* This is not an official or supported API
+* Google may change aggregation level for items with very large or very small search volume

 ## Connect to Google
 **pyGTrends(google_username, google_password)**